WEATHER INFORMATION

 NOVEMBER

-November brings Daylight Savings Time with earlier and colder nights.
+November brings the end of Daylight Savings Time and earlier and colder nights.
 Cool sunny autumn days in the 50s can frequently prevail, but November acts as a transition month to more wintry weather ahead filled with greater unpredictability, especially toward the end of the month.
 A foggy mist can settle in on the Valley and the first snow of the season can be expected by month's end.
 Snow in the higher elevations is likely, bringing closure to the eastern Yosemite entrance at Tioga Pass.
 Come prepared for cold, wet, and snowy weather.

 AVERAGE HIGH TEMP: F = 56 / C = 13 AVERAGE SNOW : 3.0 in. / 7.6 cm